 During this time of COVID-19, our serving ministries have taken on different forms (some online, some socially distanced, some inactive).
 If you would like to be involved, we welcome your participation!
-Please contact our Office Manager, Allison Hatfield, for more information (email@example.com).
+Please contact our Office Manager for more information (email@example.com).

 Open Table Ministry

 Open Table Ministry is a non-profit charity partner.
-OTM offers hope for people who have lost hope while seeking to provide a faithful response to and enhanced understanding of homelessness in our community.
-The goal is to guide homeless people toward long-term health and wholeness by building authentic relationships, meeting practical needs and connecting with critical community resources.
+OTM offers hope for people who have lost hope while seeking to provide a faithful response to an enhanced understanding of homelessness in our community.
+The goal is to guide homeless people toward long-term health and wholeness by building authentic relationships, meeting practical needs, and connecting with critical community resources.

-Trinity’s Minister of Outreach, Rev. Carolyn Schuldt, serves as Executive Director and Chaplain, and Trinity partners with Open Table as the location for their weekly lunch (suspended during the pandemic), and the FreeStore that provides clothing and other necessary items for people living on the streets.
+Trinity’s Minister of Outreach, Rev. Carolyn Schuldt, serves as Executive Director and Chaplain, and Trinity partners with Open Table as the location for the FreeStore that provides clothing and other necessary items for people living on the streets.
 Trinity also provides office space and partners to provide emergency assistance to our neighbors in crisis who come to our door.
 Check out Open Table’s web page for more information www.opentableministry.org

 Pancakes for the People

 Trinity provides a free breakfast of pancakes, sausage, and other tasty items on the fifth Sundays to anyone who comes and would like to eat.
 There is often a free-store in which toiletries, warm clothes, school supplies, or other necessities are made available. (suspended during COVID pandemic)